gardener/landscaper-service/docs/proposals/multi-version.md

 - Every allowed LI upgrade must be tested.
 LI upgrade must take into consideration, that only particular kubernetes version upgrades in shoots are allowed.

+- Do we need tests for a Dev and Canary landscape release?
+Perhaps this is the right place for the upgrade testing?